ShortArrow/pyxlimg/README.md

 ## What kind of library is this supposed to be used with?
 For example, `Tesseract OCR`, `pylightxl`, `openpyxl`, `matplotlib`.
 It is also ideal for matching with other `pillow` related libraries.

+# How to Contribute

+Please do a git clone and pull request.
+The version control tool used in this repository is poetry.